-Ticks are one of the most important groups of arthropods in Georgia due to their disease transmitting capabilities.
+Ticks are one of the most important groups of arthropods in Georgia because of their disease-transmitting capabilities.
 In Georgia, ticks are known to transmit several diseases, with Rocky Mountain Spotted Fever and Lyme disease being the most common.
-Tularemia is a long-recognized disease also transmitted by ticks, as are the more recently recognized diseases Anaplasmosis, Human Ehrlichiosis (pronounced err-lick-e-o-sis) and Southern Tick-Associated Rash Illness (STARI).
-Ticks can also cause infections if their mouthparts break off when they are removed from the skin and can leave persistent welts resulting from reactions to their saliva.
+Tularemia is a long-recognized disease also transmitted by ticks, as are the more recently recognized diseases anaplasmosis, human ehrlichiosis (pronounced err-lick-e-o-sis), Southern tick-associated rash illness (STARI), and the recently found Heartland virus.
+Ticks also can cause infections if their mouthparts break off when they are removed from the skin and can leave persistent welts resulting from reactions to their saliva.
 If tick populations are high in recreation and camping areas, participation may drop off, causing monetary loss to the leisure industry.
-Costs to control ticks in yards and homes and on pets and people can also be significant.
+Costs to control ticks in yards and homes and on pets and people also can be significant.

 Three tick species are most commonly associated with humans in Georgia: the Lone Star tick (Amblyomma americanum), American dog tick (Dermacentor variabilis) and black-legged tick (Ixodes scapularis).

 The Lone Star tick has unusually long mouthparts.
 The female has a single white spot in the middle of her back, while the white markings on the male are diffuse.
 Common hosts include large animals such as livestock, dogs, deer, and humans as well as smaller animals such as birds and rodents.
 Lone Star ticks are particularly common in brushy, bottomland areas where deer are prevalent.